daball/daball.github.io/app/_posts/2012-11-26-technician-tools-live-drive.md

 ## 8 Product Testing

-With the exception of USB booting, I use a VirtualBox virtual machine to test all of these boot scenarios.
-[VirtualBox](http://www.virtualbox.org/) doesn't boot directly from USB, so I use a second PC to test USB booting.
+With the exception of USB booting, I use a VirtualBox virtual machine to test all of these boot scenarios. <a href="http://www.virtualbox.org/" target="_blank">VirtualBox</a> doesn't boot directly from USB, so I use a second PC to test USB booting.
 All of these boot patterns have been tested and work according to design.

 If you have any comments or suggestions for improvement, please drop me a line below or find me on Google+.
 Enjoy the fruits of your labor!